'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 Two previous disputed ballots in Congo, held under Kabila's watch in 2006 and in 2011, were marred by post-election violence.
 He says he wants to guarantee a smooth, credible and peaceful single-round vote on Dec.
 23. And he promises to hand over power to his elected successor.
 That would be uncharted territory for Congo, which has never had a peaceful transfer of power since independence from Belgium in 1960.

 Kabila hand-picked his governing coalition's presidential candidate, former Interior Minister Emmanuel Ramazani Shadary.
-Shadary is under European Union sanctions, accused of being responsible, while minister, for the deadly crackdown on demonstrators opposed to electoral delays.
+Shadary is under European Union sanctions, accused of being responsible, as minister, for the deadly crackdown on demonstrators opposed to electoral delays.

 Many Congolese wonder whether the choice of Shadary might enable Kabila to continue governing in the wings, if his chosen successor wins the election, and retain control of Congo's lucrative state-owned mining enterprises.